 \subsection{Spin-1/2 Dirac spinors and the spin-1 Klein-Gordon equation}

-With $ \Psi $ a first rank four-component Dirac spinor $ \varPsi^{a} $, the spin-1/2 KG equation in curved spacetime is where $a=1,2,3,4$ and the covariant derivative contains the spinor affinities discussed below.
-This is the parent equation of the Dirac equations Each component of $ \varPsi^{a} $ must satisfy the spin 1/2 KG equation.
+With $ \Psi $ a first rank four-component Dirac spinor $ \varPsi^{a} $, the spin-1/2 KG wave equation in curved spacetime is where $a=1,2,3,4$ and the covariant derivative contains the spinor affinities.
+That is the parent equation of the Dirac equations in curved spacetime provided each Dirac equation is modified as shown below.
 The relationship between Dirac spinors and the Lie derivative of the metric along the line element vector must now be established.
-In order to accomplish that, some spinor analysis is presented for clarity.
-It is well known \cite{21,22} that the second rank spinors $\varphi^{A\dot{B}}$ and $\varphi_{A\dot{B}}$ can be expressed in terms of the associated vector $X^{\beta}$ and covector $X_{\beta}$ as and
+To accomplish that, some spinor analysis is presented for clarity.
+It is well known \cite{28,29} that the second rank spinors $\varphi^{A\dot{B}}$ and $\varphi_{A\dot{B}}$ can be expressed in terms of the associated vector $X^{\beta}$ and covector $X_{\beta}$ as and

 The Hermitian connecting quantities $\sigma^{A\dot{B}}_{\beta}$ transform as a spacetime vector on the index $\beta$ and as spinors on the index $A=1,2$ and conjugate index $\dot{B}=1,2$.
-Covariant derivatives of spinors are introduced in the same formalism as that for tensors by adopting the spinor affinities $\Gamma^{A}_{\alpha B}$ and defining for the spinors $\varPsi_{A}$ and $\varPsi^{A}$ respectively.
+Covariant derivatives of spinors are introduced in the same formalism as that for tensors by adopting the spinor affinities $\Gamma^{A}_{\alpha B}$ and defining for the spinors $\varPsi_{A}$ and $\varPsi^{A}$, respectively.
 The covariant derivative of a mixed index spinor-tensor is defined as and the covariant derivative of the connection quantities vanishes Using these relationships between tensors and spinors, we can now proceed to obtain the Lie derivative of the metric along the line element vector from a KG equation involving Dirac spinors.
 Let $ \varPsi^{a}_{\dot{a}}:=\varPsi^{a}\otimes\varPsi^{a\dagger} $ represent the second rank spinor formed from the outer product of the Dirac spinor and its Hermitian conjugate (complex transpose).
 It satisfies the wave equation provided $k^{\prime}=\sqrt{2}k $ which demands the constraint $\varPsi^{a}_{\dot{a}} $ is a $4\times4$ matrix which can be represented by four $ 2\times2 $ blocks.
 The four blocks are second rank spinors identified as